Skip to main content

 Children and older adults may experience language development delays or difficulties in expressive and receptive forms.
 Expressive language affects a person’s ability to express or communicate what they intend to say or convey, whereas receptive language affects the ability to understand communication from others.

 SLPs work with children experiencing language developmental delays, and often, there are deficiencies in both receptive and expressive language occurring together (i.e., mixed expressive and receptive delays).
-Expressive and receptive issues in communication may also exist in adults with damage to specific areas of the brain.
+In adults, acquired language disorders (most commonly aphasia following stroke or traumatic brain injury) can affect expressive and receptive communication in similar ways.

 Cognitive Aspects of Communication